What are microplastics and why are they a problem for the environment? Rest assured, we never use microplastics in our organic beauty products.

 2020 - An article published in the Daily Mail shines a light on how microbeads and liquid plastics continue to be widely used in cosmetics.
 It reports that as many as 50% of sun cream brands use liquid plastics in their formulas[i].

-Green People continues to make sun cream, cosmetics and toothpastes without microbeads, glitter and PEGs.
+Green People continues to make all of its cosmetics without microbeads, glitter and PEGs.
 We are one of the few brands recommended by the Daily Mail’s article.

 3 ways to take action against microplastics